Payment Hub

 • By spending less with direct deposit (credit) and direct payment (debit) ACH transfers, you’ll have more opportunity to grow your business.

-• You can improve employee satisfaction with direct deposit for quick payroll processing.
+• After ACH integration, you can improve employee satisfaction with direct deposit for quick payroll processing.

 • ACH payments increase security because account numbers remain confidential.